An Overview of White Mold

 Signs and Symptoms

-The fungus that causes white mold, S. sclerotiorum, can produce fungal structures called apothecia that occur prior to symptom expression in the field.
-These apothecia are produced from sclerotia, which are hard, black structures that resemble mouse droppings residing in the soil.
-Apothecia can be confused with harmless fungi such as the common bird’s nest fungus (Figure 2).
+Sclerotinia sclerotiorum produces fungal structures called apothecia that form on the soil surface prior to symptom expression in the field.
+These apothecia are produced from sclerotia, which are hard, black survival structures that resemble mouse droppings residing in the soil.
+Apothecia can be easily confused with other non-pathogenic fungi, such as the common bird’s nest fungus (Figure 2).

-Symptoms of white mold include water-soaked stem lesions that rapidly progress above and below infected nodes and eventually encircle the stem.
-Over time, infected stems become bleached and stringy.
-Lesions can also occur on stems, pods, petioles, and, in rare cases on leaves.
+Symptoms of white mold include water-soaked stem lesions that progress above and below infected nodes and eventually encircle the stem.
+Over time, infected stems are often killed and become bleached and stringy (Figure 3).
+Lesions can also occur on pods, petioles, and, in rare cases, on leaves.

 Figure 2.
 (Left) Apothecia of Sclerotinia sclerotiorum, and (Right) bird’s nest fungus, a saprophyte sometimes confused with S. sclerotiorum apothecia.
-However, bird’s nest fungus and other fungi that resemble apothecia do not grow from sclerotia.
+However, bird’s nest fungus and other fungi that resemble apothecia do not grow from sclerotia and don’t damage soybean.

-Severe infection weakens the plant and can result in wilting, lodging, and plant death (Figure 3).
+Severe infection weakens the plant and can result in wilting, lodging, and plant death (Figure 4).
 White mold often occurs in patches in the field.
-Signs of the fungus that can assist in diagnosis include white cottony mycelia (moldy growth) and sclerotia (Figure 4) on infected plant tissues.
-Sclerotia may be produced inside or outside of stems and pods.
+Signs of the fungus that can assist in diagnosis include white cottony mycelia (fungal growth) and sclerotia (Figure 5) on and inside infected plant stems and pods.
 These signs of S. sclerotiorum and symptoms of white mold distinguish it from most other soybean diseases.

-Figure 4A Signs of Sclerotinia sclerotiorum include white tufts of mycelia and sclerotia produced inside and outside stem tissue.
+Figure 5.
+(Left) Signs of Sclerotinia sclerotiorum include white tufts of mycelia and sclerotia produced inside and outside stem tissue.
+(Middle) Sclerotia of S. sclerotiorum inside a soybean stem.
+(Right) Mycelia on a soybean pod.

 Development and Disease Cycle

-Sclerotinia sclerotiorum survives in the soil as sclerotia.
-When soils are shaded, moist, and cool, sclerotia within the top two inches of the soil profile can germinate to produce apothecia.
-Development of apothecia is favored when the 30-day average, maximum ambient air temperatures are below 68ºF (20ºC).
-In order to offset the cooling that occurs in irrigated fields, a higher 30-day average, maximum air temperature > 80ºF (27ºC) may be required for apothecial development.
-Apothecia are small (approximately 1⁄8- to 1⁄4-inch (3-6 mm) in diameter), tan, cup-shaped mushrooms (Figure 2 Left).
-Apothecia produce millions of spores called ascospores that typically infect soybean plants via senescing flowers.
-Infection by ascospores is favored by maximum daily temperatures lower than 85ºF (32ºC) and frequent moisture from rain, fog, dew, or high relative humidity.
-A dense and nearly closed soybean canopy during flowering (growth stages R1 through R3) provides a favorable microenvironment for white mold development.
+The fungus that causes white mold, S. sclerotiorum, survives in the soil as sclerotia.
+When soil is shaded, moist, and cool, sclerotia within the top two inches (5 cm) of the soil profile can germinate and produce apothecia.
+Development of apothecia is favored when the 30-day average of maximum ambient air temperatures are below 68ºF (20ºC).
+An evaporative cooling effect in irrigated fields may allow apothecia development in warmer extended conditions (30-day average) of maximum air temperature > 80 ºF (27 ºC).
+Apothecia are small (approximately 1⁄8- to 1⁄4-inch (3-6 mm) in diameter), tan, cup-shaped mushrooms (Figure 2).
+Apothecia produce hundreds of spores called ascospores, which typically infect soybean plants via senescing flowers.
+Infection by ascospores is favored by maximum daily temperatures below 85 ºF (32 ºC) and frequent moisture from rain, fog, dew, or high relative humidity.
+A dense and nearly closed soybean canopy during flowering (growth stages R1 through R3) provides a favorable microenvironment for the development of white mold.

-For white mold to develop, there must be a presence of the white mold fungus in a field, an environment favorable for apothecial development, ascospore infection and disease development, and a susceptible soybean variety, all occurring at the same time (Figure 5).
-Early canopy closure creates conditions favorable for disease.
-Factors that promote early canopy closure and favor white mold in soybean include narrow row spacing, high plant populations, a high yield potential crop with a dense canopy, and planting a susceptible variety.
-A field history of white mold and susceptible crops (most broadleaf crops) in the rotation greatly increases risk potential as most disease inoculum originates from within the field.
+For white mold to develop, the field must contain the white mold fungus, the environment must be favorable for apothecial development, and a susceptible soybean variety must be present (Figure 6).
+Early canopy closure creates conditions favorable for apothecia production and plant infection.
+Factors that promote early canopy closure and favor white mold in soybean include narrow row spacing, high plant populations, and a high yield potential crop with a dense canopy.
+A field history of white mold and susceptible crops (most broadleaf crops) in the rotation greatly increases risk potential, as most disease inoculum originates within the field.

-White white mold disease cycle.
+Figure 6.
+White mold disease cycle.
 (A) Sclerotia survive in the soil and (B) germinate to produce apothecia.
 (C) Apothecia produce ascospores which (D) colonize senescing flowers and infection can spread into the stem at the node.
 (E) Signs of S. sclerotiorum include sclerotia and tufts of white mycelium.
-Symptoms include bleached stem lesions, wilt, lodging, and plant death resulting in no seeds or poor pod fill.
-(F) Sclerotia form inside and outside stems and pods and are dropped to the soil during harvest.
+Symptoms include bleached stem lesions, wilt, lodging, and plant death, resulting in no seeds or poor pod fill.
+(F) Sclerotia form inside and on the outside of stems and pods and are dropped to the soil during harvest.

 Yield Loss and Seed Infection

-White mold causes yield loss to soybean by reducing seed number and weight.
-In addition to causing yield loss, white mold can affect grain quality.
-Sclerotia may contaminate harvested grain (Figure 6, Left), which may cause price discounts for foreign material delivered at the elevator.
-Sclerotinia sclerotiorum can also infect soybean seed (Figure 6, Right) and be an important source of inoculum if planted into fields with no history of white mold.
-Infected seed can have reduced germination, and in some cases, oil and protein content also can be reduced.
+White mold causes yield loss by reducing seed number and weight.
+In addition, white mold can affect grain quality.
+Sclerotia may contaminate harvested grain (Figure 7, Left), which can result in price discounts for foreign material delivered at the elevator.
+Sclerotinia sclerotiorum can also infect soybean seed (Figure 7, Right) and serve as an important source of inoculum if planted into fields with no history of white mold.
+Infected seed can have reduced germination, and, in some cases, its oil and protein content can also be reduced.

 Management